www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/take-home-test/_introduction.md

 When an organization decides to utilize a Testing Partner’s integration, they will provide their Greenhouse Account Manager with their API key for that Testing Partner.

 Greenhouse will then make all requests for the organization using that API key as the username in Basic Authentication.
+Greenhouse will append a : (colon) to the API token and then Base64 encode the resulting string.

 Upon receiving a request, the Testing Partner should inspect the API key to determine whether the request should be permitted and which data should be returned.